idoAvraham1/cpp_EX1/README.md

   * *isConnected:* Determines if a graph is connected, considering strongly connected graphs for directed graphs.

-  * *DetectNegativeCycle:* Identifies negative cycles in the graph using Bellman-Ford's logic (applicable only to directed graphs).
+  * *DetectNegativeCycle:* Identifies negative cycles in the graph using Bellman-Ford's logic.